nicolacalise3355/nicolacalise3355/README.md

 ## Other About
 👩‍💻 I'm currently working for Hyntelo SRL

-🧠 I'm currently improving my web full stacks skills
+🧠 I'm currently improving my web full stack skills

 📫 How to reach me: nicolacalise3355@gmail.com